Not My Job: We Quiz NASA Engineers On Mars Candy

-SAGAL: So Bobak, you're the flight director and Adam, you were in charge of the landing.
-The landing was so insanely complicated, where you had the heat shied and the parachute and the sky crane and all this cool stuff.
+SAGAL: So, Bobak, you're the flight director and, Adam, you were in charge of the landing.
+The landing was so insanely complicated, you had the heat shield and the parachute and the sky crane and all this cool stuff.
 How in the world did you know it would work?

-STELTZNER: You know, the proof of the pudding is in the tasting and we didn't really know it would work.
+STELTZNER: Hmm, that's - you know, the proof of the pudding is in the tasting and we didn't really know it would work.
 I had the hardest time believing it would work myself.
 You know, we made models of it in computers and we tested pieces that we thought we could test.
 But in the end, you never know if it's all going to come together.

 STELTZNER: Yes, that's correct.

 STELTZNER: Right.
+Yeah.
 I was not the best student in high school.
-So I stopped going to high school.
+So, I stopped going to high school.